avatorl/PowerBI-SVG/README.md

 # PowerBI-SVG

+SVG visualizations for Power BI

-SVG visualizations for Power BI (other than based on IBCS guidelines)
+Also see https://github.com/avatorl/IBCS-for-Power-BI for my SVG visualizations for Power BI based on IBCS guidelines